zaffka/iotas/README.md

 The app inspired by Google's [Sringer](https://pkg.go.dev/golang.org/x/tools/cmd/stringer) tool.

-(!)
-The tool's functionality is a little bit reduced as of yet.
+:exclamation: The tool's functionality is a little bit reduced as of yet.
 See the TODO list below to see what's on the go.

 As of yet, **it will work only** for enums declared like this: